What is Mindfulness?

 Here are some helpful exercises to get you more mindful during your meditation and day to day life:

 One of the most important factors surrounding mindfulness is being aware of your breathing patterns.
 If this is your first time meditating, start out slowly and gradually extend the amount of time which is spent doing so.
 Start out by inhaling a nice, deep breath and then slowly exhaling it.
 Doing so for at least 2 to 10 minutes.
 Breathing in through the nose and breathing out through your mouth, allowing it to flow in an effortless manner.
 Now release all thoughts from your mind, totally clearing them of the day’s events.
 Be aware of your breathing patterns and how they’re travelling in and out of the body.
-Getting a feel for the energy flowing freely and moving within.

 Another significant part of mindfulness is observational awareness of your surroundings.
 It’ll enhance the appreciation you feel inside for everything in the environment.
 Look around the room and pick one specific item to concentrate your energy on.
 Choosing anything you’d like, such as a house plant, portrait, favorite statuette or some special article that you’re fond of.
 For one to two minutes, focus your total attention on it, thinking about nothing else.
 Stay in a relaxed state of being, while continuing to concentrate on your breathing.
 Make a personal connection with that item and feel its energy flowing freely through you.